 Hash Rosin Hits the Market

 Commercial marijuana rosin traces its origins back to 2006.
 For years, cannabis consumers made hash rosin at home.
 However, producing rosin at home is a difficult process and with advances in technology it’s much easier to leave it to professionals.
 These technological advancements have made the rosin process much more sophisticated and the popularity of many types of rosin, beyond hash, have exploded since 2015.

 Using devices called rosin presses, commercial extraction labs can produce more products than ever before with highly favorable yields.
 Think of a rosin press as a giant hair straightener.
 It features two hot metal surfaces that an operator presses together.
 When they do, a gooey golden goo gushes out from between the two plates.
 It’s sort of like squeezing the juice out of an orange!

 Cannabis rosin’s potency will be at minimum 60% THC, but it can reach upwards of 90% THC concentration.
 That’s in stark contrast to most cannabis flower, whose upper limits of potency hover around 30% THC content.
 As policy reform continues and the cannabis industry expands, so do the number of concentrate types within the product category.
 Consumers are savvy and seek out the safest and cleanest products possible.

 With that in mind, let’s discuss why not all concentrates are created equally.

 What Sets Hash Rosin Apart

-BHO is mainly viewed as a high-volume product, while solventless hash products are more artisanal, similar to small output craft breweries.
-Solventless rosin produces less product, but the result tends to be of higher quality.
-The reason for this is that high-quality starting material is crucial to produce good rosin.
-Because the butane solvent strips the flower of cannabinoids, it is possible to get away with using lower quality trim or flower.
-This is not the case when it comes to solventless rosin.
+BHO is a high-volume product, while solventless hash products are more artisanal, similar to small output craft breweries.
+Solventless cannabis rosin produces less yield, but the result tends to be of higher quality.
+High-quality starting material is crucial to producing good rosin.